awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-sample-bandr.md

    "parameters": {
       "AutomationAssumeRole": {
          "type": "String",
          "description": "(Required) The ARN of the role that allows Automation to perform\nthe actions on your behalf.
-If no role is specified, Systems Manager Automation\nuses your IAM permissions to run this document.", "default": ""
+If no role is specified, Systems Manager Automation\nuses your IAM permissions to run this runbook.", "default": ""
       },
       "InstanceId": {